-The Reformation Window has as its main theme the conversion of St. Paul.
-The man who was later to become an apostle is shown at the moment of his soul-stirring experience, when suddenly “there shined round about him a light from heaven, and he fell to the earth, and heard a voice saying unto him, "Saul, Saul, why persecutest thou Me?”
+The Reformation window has as its main theme the conversion of St. Paul.
+The man who was later to become an apostle is shown at the moment of his soul-stirring experience when suddenly there shined round about him a light from heaven, and he fell to the earth, and heard a voice saying unto him, "Saul, Saul, why persecutest thou Me?”
 (Acts 9: 34) Amazement, wonder, and dread are de- picted in the face of Saul, who later came to be known as Paul, and he attempts to shield himself from the blinding light.
-In one hand he carries a sword, symbolic of the fact that he was on his way to Damascus, “breathing out threatening and slaughter against the disciples of the Lord,” (Acts 9: 1), but also of his great words: “Take unto you the whole armor of God, that ye may be able to withstand in the evil day, and, having done all, to stand ... taking the shield of faith ... the helmet ofsalvation and the sword of the Spirit, which is the Word of God.”
-(Ephesians 6:133) In the upper right lancet is the risen and ascended Lord Who called upon Paul to be His follower.
+In one hand he carries a sword, symbolic of the fact that he was on his way to Damascus, breathing out threatening and slaughter against the disciples of the Lord (Acts 9: 1), but also of his great words: “Take unto you the whole armor of God, that ye may be able to withstand in the evil day and, having done all, to stand ... taking the shield of faith ... the helmet of salvation and the sword of the Spirit, which is the Word of God.”
+(Ephesians 6: 13) In the upper right lancet is the risen and ascended Lord, who called upon Paul to be His follower.

-In the lower right lancet the Figure of Luther is shown as he stands before the emperor at Worms and fearlessly says, “My conscience is captive to Word of God, I cannot and will not recant anything, for to go against conscience is neither right nor safe.
+In the lower right lancet, the figure of Luther is shown as he stands before the emperor at Worms and fearlessly says, “My conscience is captive to the Word of God.
+I cannot and will not recant anything, for to go against conscience is neither right nor safe.
 Here I stand, I cannot do otherwise.
 God help me.
 Amen.”